jonnonz1/nz-statute-book/acts/public/1989/maori-affairs-restructuring-act-1989.md

 ### 62 Chief executive may acquire land or rights over land
 (1) For any of the purposes of this Part, the chief executive may purchase or otherwise acquire on behalf of the Crown any land or interest in land or the right to cut and remove trees or timber or to take any other substance from any land.
 (2) The chief executive may sell, lease, or otherwise dispose of any land, interest, or right acquired under this section, and may from time to time sell or otherwise dispose of any trees, timber, or other substance cut, removed, or taken pursuant to any right so acquired.
-(3) Where any land or interest in land has been acquired by the chief executive pursuant to this section, the estate or interest in the land so acquired shall not merge or be deemed to have merged in any other interest possessed by Her Majesty in that land, notwithstanding anything to the contrary in any other Act or in any rule of law, but shall enure as a separate estate or interest.
+(3) Where any land or interest in land has been acquired by the chief executive pursuant to this section, the estate or interest in the land so acquired shall not merge or be deemed to have merged in any other interest possessed by the Sovereign in that land, notwithstanding anything to the contrary in any other Act or in any rule of law, but shall enure as a separate estate or interest.
 (4) On the production of a certificate given by or on behalf of the chief executive that any land or interest in land has been acquired by the chief executive pursuant to this section, the Registrar-General of Land must record on the record of title a memorial that the land has been acquired pursuant to this Part, and may, on production of a further certificate, cancel the memorial as to the whole or any part of that land or interest.

 ### 63 Acquisition of land by chief executive for owners of scheme